guangjinpan/guangjinpan.github.io/_pages/about.md

 My research interests include,
 - Wireless Localization and Sensing
-- Goal-oriented Communication
+- Agentic Wireless Networking
-- Wireless AI / Large AI Model
+- AI-Native Networks (Radio World Models and Foundation Models)
 - Wireless Media Network

-🤝 Looking forward to collaboration: If you are interested in AI-driven wireless Localization/Sensing (based on foundation models, active inference, world models, AI-driven closed-loop control) but don’t yet have a concrete idea, feel free to reach out — we are very open to collaborations!
+🤝 Looking forward to collaboration: If you are interested in AI-driven wireless Localization/Sensing (based on radio foundation models, active inference, world models, AI-driven closed-loop control) but don’t yet have a concrete idea, feel free to reach out — we are very open to collaborations!